Shawn-gitman/Periodic_Classification_LogisticR/README.md

 # Periodic_Classification_LogisticR(PCL) - Summer Intern Research Project(2021) 🕐
-PCL(Periodic Classification Logistic) is a binary classification algorithm that utilizes Logistic Regression to classify time series periodcity.
-We employed Python, Tensorflow, pandas, and numpy to deploy PCL.
-It has labeling, pre-processing, and normalizing methods to predict periodcity effectively.
+PCL(Periodic Classification Logistic) is a binary classification algorithm that utilizes Logistic Regression to classify time series periodicity.
+We employed Python, Tensorflow, pandas, and NumPy to deploy PCL.
+It has labeling, pre-processing, and normalizing methods to predict periodicity effectively.
 We achieved test accuracy as 1 and train loss below 1 as an output.

-## Definition of Periodcity
+## Definition of periodicity
 Time-series is divided into two classes, periodc and non-periodc time series.
 Periodc time series has regular seasonality without noise or pollution.

 ![Watch the video](resource1.png)